-.
-REQUEST
+.REQUEST

-.REQUEST filespec
+FORMAT .REQUEST filespec

-Causes the specified file to be loaded only to satisfy a global request; that is, the file is loaded in library search mode.
+FUNCTION Causes the specified file to be loaded only to satisfy a global request; that is, the file is loaded in library search mode.
 (See Chapter 7 for a discussion of files.)

-The filespec must not include a file extension.
-If you specify a path, only the project-programmer number is allowed; SFDs are not allowed.
+The filespec must not include a file type.
+If you specify a directory, the specification must be a project-programmer number, not a directory name.

 MACRO generates a REL Block Type 17.
-(See the $\underline{LINK}$ Reference Manual.)
+(See the LINK Reference Manual.)

-.REQUEST DSK:MACROS
+EXAMPLES .REQUEST DSK:MACROS .REQUEST MACROS